vPeteWalker/midway/files/files2/files2.rst

       .. note::

          Best suited for home directories, user profiles and application folders.
 This option distributes top-level directories across FileServer VMs and allows for increased capacity and user connections.
-Note that only folders can be created at the root and these top-level folders must be managed using Nutanix Files MMC plugin and can be downloaded from `HERE <http://download.nutanix.com/misc/MMC/Files_MMC_TLD_setup.msi>`_.
+Note that only folders can be created at the root and these top-level folders must be managed using Nutanix Files MMC plugin and can be downloaded from `HERE <http://download.nutanix.com/misc/MMC/Files_MMC_TLD_setup.msi>`_ onto a Windows VM of your choosing.
 Once created, a distributed share/export cannot be downgraded to standard.

 ..
 Testing with client desktop
 .. ...........................